EpsilonSolutions/netscaler-command-reference/docs/cli/cli-mode/cli-mode.md

 diagnostic level

 <b>timeout</b>
 CLI session inactivity timeout, in seconds.
-If Restrictedtimeout argument of system parameter is enabled, Timeout can have values in the range [300-86400] seconds.
+If Restrictedtimeout argument of system parameter is enabled, Timeout can have values in the range [300-86400] seconds and also climode timeout cannot be configured beyond admin configured value.
 If Restrictedtimeout argument of system parameter is disabled, Timeout can have values in the range [0, 10-100000000] seconds.
 Default value is 900 seconds.

 <b>timeoutKind</b>
 From where the timeout has been inherited.